microsoft/BotFramework-Composer/docs/concept-memory.md

 ![Prompt User Input](./media/memory/user-input.png)

 In the above example of a number prompt, the result of the prompt "What is your age?" will be stored as the `user.age` property.
-The result will be stored as a float since the `float` ouput format was selected.
+The result will be stored as a float since the `float` output format was selected.

 For more information about implementing text other prompts and read [asking users for input](./howto-ask-for-user-input.md).